June 9, 2022 by 1888media

 Sam Robbins has found his voice.
 It wasn’t lost, it wasn’t hiding, it wasn’t predicated on swiveling chairs in a celebrity lair, it was there all along.
 With contemplation and spiritual affirmation, with lessons learned and corners yet turned, his true voice is no longer searching.
 There’s no “perfect” but there is purpose.

 Expanding on his identity as an “old soul singer-songwriter,” the Portsmouth, NH-born, Nashville-based artist continues to put a modern spin on the sounds of classic 70s singer-songwriters like James Taylor, John Denver and Jackson Browne, injecting the style with his own playing and writing voice.
-Add in a splash of the lighter side of Dave Matthews and the smooth conversational style of Jack Johnson and you have an artist poised to carry the torch into evermore.
+Add in a splash of the lighter side of Dave Matthews, the rhythmic ebullience of Jason Mraz and the smooth conversational style of Jack Johnson and you have an artist poised to carry the torch into evermore.

 On Bigger than in Between (due August 5, 2022), the follow-up to his acclaimed debut album, Finally Feeling Young (which contained a pair of Kerrville Folk Fest New Folk-winning songs), the collection showcases a mature, fully-formed artist making a statement.